+So, what’s it cost?
 Well, I’m going to answer that question with another question – How long is a piece of string?
 Unfortunately, it isn’t a black and white answer.
-There are a magnitude of reasons on how logos are priced, but to break it down for you I have listed 5 of them below.
+There is a magnitude of reasons on how logos are priced, but to break it down for you I have listed 5 of them below.

 Some things may seem like a piece of cake to create, but let me assure you, looks can be deceiving.
 To give you an idea, anything illustrative could take hours to create, it depends on the intricate detail, where as something as simple as a font may take less time.
 Though depending on you and the communication with your designer, choosing a font can also take time.
 Be careful if you’re going purely off price, usually it won’t give you that point of difference you’re looking for, so take a range of things into consideration; quality, experience, skill.
 One last thing, please don’t negate the fact that because something was done quickly that it was easy, that could just mean you have a bloody good designer, which leads me to my next point.

 Obviously like any job, the longer you’ve been in the game, the better you are.
-If you have someone that has extensive knowledge, not only in design but other areas as well, they will automatically apply that skillset into your job, so you’re basically paying for added expertise.
+If you have someone that has extensive knowledge, not only in design but other areas as well, they’ll automatically apply that skill set to your job.
+So you’re basically paying for added expertise.
 Having experience also reduces errors, and increases quality and speed.
-Designers with years of experience have a bank of ideas from previous jobs that they’ve worked on, so they know straight off the bat what works and what doesn’t.
-This is something that you’ll need to look into, if you have a tight budget, be prepared to sacrifice time, quality or speed.
-Be cautious if you’re basing your choice on cost, there will always be a catch, and this is where you’ll need to do your homework.
-There’s a lot of people out there claiming to be designers, and look, there are some great self-taught designers out there, but there are also a lot of hacks.
+Designers with years of experience have a bank of ideas from previous jobs that they’ve worked on.
+They know straight off the bat what works and what doesn’t.
+This is something that you’ll need to look into.
+If you have a tight budget, be prepared to sacrifice time, quality or speed.
+Be cautious if you’re basing your choice on cost, there will always be a catch.
+This is where you’ll need to do your homework.
+There’s a lot of people out there claiming to be designers, and look, there are some great self-taught designers out there, but there are also a lot of hacks.?For more?read my other blog ‘Justifying your spend on a professional‘.

 Where you’re placing your logo will be dependant on how many file types you’ll need.
 Check the agreement you have with your designer before committing, be clear that you know exactly what you’ll be receiving at the end of the job, a lot of designers do things cheaper but only supply one file and charge for any additional.
 To clarify, by different files, I mean jpgs for socials that will be square in dimension, png files that have a transparent background so you can place them on a background, black and white versions, both screen and print versions, logos for signatures etc.